Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Appendix

-\paragraph{Rewards of assignments.} The dataset contains information about average number of \emph{cycles per instruction} (CPI) for each assignment of an instance to a machine.
-The inverse CPI computed for an instance-machine pair, indicates how efficiently is the instance executed by the machine.
-This performance indicator depends on the characteristics of the computing that needs to be performed for given instance and characteristics of the machine.
-We use the inverse CPIs to define rewards of assignments.
-This is done by computing mean and variance of observed rewards for each combination of a collection class and a machine class, and setting the mean reward to zero for any combination of a collection class and a machine class for which no assignments are observed in the data.
-We use samples of rewards from a Gaussian distribution with mean and variance set to the computed values in our simulations.
+The dataset provides information regarding the average number of cycles per instruction (CPI) for each assignment of an instance to a machine.
+The inverse CPI computed for an instance-machine pair indicates how efficiently the instance is executed by the machine.
+This performance metric relies on both the characteristics of the computing task and the machine itself.

-\paragraph{Simulation setup.} We run scheduling algorithms over discrete time steps, each 5 seconds, which amounts to $T = 1100$ time steps.
-All instances assigned to machines in a time step are assumed to be completely processed in this time step.
-Each machine is allowed to be assigned at most one instance in each time step.
-The traffic intensity of a collection class is defined as the ratio of the arrival rate of collections of this collection class and the mean number of instances per collection of this collection class.
-We used empirical estimate of arrival rate of collections of a collection class by using our input data.
-We used a median value of the number of instances per collection in our input data as an estimate of the mean number of instances per collection-this is done because a median value is robust to outliers.
+We utilize the inverse CPIs to define the rewards of assignments.
+This is achieved by computing the mean and variance of observed rewards for each combination of a collection class and a machine class.
+For any combination where no assignments are observed in the data, we set the mean reward to zero.

-\paragraph{Results.} In Figure~\ref{fig:real_data}, we show the estimated regret and mean queue lengths at different time steps from our experiments.
-We observe that our proposed algorithm has better performance than HXLB algorithm with respect to regret while at the same time has a comparable mean queue length.
-These results suggests that, in practical application scenarios, using features characterizing jobs and servers and a learning algorithm that leverages these features for estimating rewards of assignments can yield substantial performance gains.
+In our simulations, we generate samples of rewards from a Gaussian distribution with means and variances set to the computed values.